rkitover/vimpager/doc/vimpager.md

 # BUILD DEPENDENCIES

-* sharutils or some uuencode
+* sharutils or some uuencode (only if you change the .vim sources)
 * pandoc (for man pages)

 # INSTALL